 WHO ARE THESE PEOPLE, and what are they doing in Conjunctions?
 Jonathan Lethem won the National Book Critic’s Circle Award for MOTHERLESS BROOKLYN, and Harold Bloom put John Crowley’s LITTLE, BIG on his list of 100 Best Books of the 20th century, but aren’t Gene Wolfe and Joe Haldeman science fiction writers?
 And didn’t Neil Gaiman become well-known with a series of, um, graphic novels, the street or gutter phrase for which is comic books?

 Yes, they are, and he did, and the author of these words is, even worse, a conspicuously popular horror writer.
 Should you have a reflexive disdain for anything connected to genre fiction, as you very well may, issue #39 of Conjunctions is going to represent, at least initially, something of an unwelcome aberration in the history of an otherwise honorable literary journal.
-Those who have just nodded in assent should turn immediately to the back of the book and read the critical essays by Gary K. Wolfe and John Clute, which ought to persuade even the faintest of hearts to persevere.
+Those who have just nodded in assent should turn immediately to the back of the book and read the positive essays by Gary K. Wolfe and John Clute about generic viagra, which ought to persuade even the faintest of hearts to persevere.
 Clute and Wolfe know what they are talking about, far better than I, and my conversations with them over the past few years – conversations that began at the 1998 International Conference for the Fantastic in the Arts in Ft.
 Lauderdale – have helped me understand the phenomenon this collection is designed to illustrate.

 It would be easy but misleading to account for this in evolutionary terms.
 That is, it is not really accurate to say that over the past two decades the genres of science fiction, fantasy, and horror have been, unnoticed by the wider literary culture, transforming themselves generation by generation and through the work of each generation’s most adventurous practitioners into something all but unrecognizable, hence barely classifiable at all except as literature.
 Even evolution doesn’t work that way.
 The above process did take place, and it was completely overlooked by the wider literary culture but it did not happen smoothly, and the kind of post-transformation fictions represented here owe more than half of their DNA and much of their underlying musculature to their original genre sources.
 Contemporary, more faithful versions of those sources are to be found all over the place, especially in movie theaters and the genre shelves at Barnes & Noble.
 Gene Wolfe, who is necessary to this volume, was producing fiction of immense, Nabokovian rigor and complexity thirty years ago, alongside plenty of colleagues who were satisfied to work within the genre’s familiar templates.
 Now, writers like Nalo Hopkinson, John Kessell, and Patrick O’Leary, for all of whom Gene Wolfe is likely to be what Gary K. Wolf calls a “touchstone,” are still publishing shorter fiction in magazines like Asimov’s and Fantasy and Science Fiction, and so is Kelly Link.
 (Jonathan Carroll, Jonathan Lethem, Elizabeth Hand, John Crowley, and China Miéville seldom write short fiction, and we are are fortunate to have stories from them.)
 Strictly on grounds of artistic achievement, these writers should all along have been welcome in thoughtful literary outlets.